sernstberger/mui-advanced/libs/form/src/lib/FORM_REQUIREMENTS.md

 - [x] **should render with placeholder**: Verify placeholder text appears
 - [x] **should render required indicator**: Verify required field indication
 - [ ] **should render with different variants**: Test standard, outlined, filled variants
+- [ ] **should have auto-generated data test IDs**: Verify input, label, helper text have correct data-testid based on name prop
+- [ ] **should use custom data-testid when provided**: Verify custom data-testid overrides auto-generated ones
+- [ ] **should apply custom data attributes**: Verify dataAttributes prop adds custom data-* attributes
+- [ ] **should use name as default ID**: Verify elements use name prop as base for IDs when no custom id provided
+- [ ] **should use custom ID when provided**: Verify custom id prop overrides name-based IDs
+- [ ] **should maintain MUI accessibility relationships**: Verify custom IDs don't break MUI's aria-labelledby/describedby relationships

 #### Form Integration Tests
 - [x] **should work inside FormProvider**: Verify component works with react-hook-form context